EU rebuffs critics as it accepts Nobel peace prize

 Next year the union will expand to 28 members as Croatia joins and there are others in the Western Balkans which are keen to become members.
 But Britain, which joined in 1973, is increasingly doubtful about its own role in Europe, and the risk remains that a euro zone country could leave the currency bloc.

-Speaking before he accepted the prize, Van Rompuy said it was not just about recognising the past but about giving European leaders a reason to pursue ever-closer union.
+Speaking before he accepted the prize, Van Rompuy said it was not just about recognizing the past but about giving European leaders a reason to pursue ever-closer union.